 Global Response to Decontamination Transit Claim

-A large shipment of more than 4,000 fast food drive-thru signs shipped from China to Chicago.
+A large shipment of more than 4,000 fast food drive-through signs shipped from China to Chicago.
 The signs traveled first to California, and then to a warehouse in Texas, by rail, before arriving in Chicago.
 When the enclosures reached Texas, the packaging wooden pallets, upon which the signs shipped, displayed visible signs of mold growth.
 The insured made the multi-million dollar decision that decontamination of the signs was necessary, and rented a warehouse where decontamination took place.

 In response to the claim, the carrier hired Envista to help determine the cause of the mold, and the time at which the mold occurred.
 Envista utilized a New Zealand expert who specializes in deterioration of wood, as well as mold generation, so he was quickly able to identify the means of contamination.